BrianPugh/cyclopts/docs/source/rules.rst

 List
 ****

-* Lists are only allowed for keyword arguments.

-* For the CLI input, only one element will be added per keyword specified.
+* If provided as a keyword, only one element will be added per token pair.

   .. code-block:: bash